deck-monsters/deck-monsters/MONSTERS.md

 ```
 ==================================
-| 🐗  Kiaren Stoutheart
+| 🐗  Irekane Stormroar
 ----------------------------------
 |
 | A battle-hardened, angry red
-| minotaur with a mind-blowingly
+| minotaur with a crescent
-| intricate pattern shaved into
+| pattern shaved into its thick
-| her thick fur.
-Make no mistake,
+| fur.
+Make no mistake, despite
-| despite her tremendous bulk she
+| its fearsome bulk it is a
-| is a first-class host who has
+| first-class host who has never
-| never been put to shame at a
+| been put to shame at a dinner
-| dinner party.
+| party.
 |
 | Type: Minotaur
 | Class: Barbarian
 | Level: beginner | XP: 1
-| ac: 5 | hp: 36/36
+| ac: 5 | hp: 31/31
 | dex: 6 | str: 7 | int: 4
 | +1 to hit
 | +2 to damage